 In the lying position:

-A person may add a weight or resistance band to their stretching as they get stronger, which are also available online.
+A person may add a weight or resistance band to their stretching as they get stronger.
+These are also available online.

 Hip abduction machine

-The machine requires the user to sit with their legs together, their knees bent, and their feet on the footrest.
+The machine requires the user to sit with their legs together, knees bent, and feet on the footrest.

 Things to avoid

-When getting back into these activities, people often need to ease themselves back in slowly, to help avoid the syndrome from coming back.
+When returning to these activities, people typically need to ease back in slowly to help prevent a recurrence of symptoms.

 Runners should always increase the distance of their runs gradually.

-The healthcare provider will also watch how the person stands and walks to check for pronation of the foot.
+The healthcare professional may also watch how the person stands and walks to check for pronation of the foot.
 They will also look for tightness in the upper leg muscles and hips.

 A tight iliotibial band is the main cause of IT band syndrome.